openthread/openthread/examples/platforms/efr32/README.md

 capabilities.
 See the "Run the example with EFR32 boards" section below for an example using basic OpenThread capabilities.

+See [sleepy-demo/README.md](sleepy-demo/README.md) for instructions for an example that uses the low-energy modes of the EFR32 when running as a Sleepy End Device.

 [efr32mg12p]: http://www.silabs.com/products/wireless/mesh-networking/efr32mg-mighty-gecko-zigbee-thread-soc/device.EFR32MG12P432F1024GL125

 ## Toolchain